talveth/pygrad/docs/source/modules.rst

     print(x.value, y.value, loss.value)
     # -> 0.7100436 1.50433688 1.88085134e-05

-.. automodule:: autograd.cpu.optims
+For all available options, see: :ref:`optims options <optimsmethods>`.

-   :members:
+.. _module:

 module
 -------

 The ``Module`` class gives the ability to perform batched forward and backward passes on the model without mutating the model.
-Functions defined as classes representing models can also easily use optimizers as defined in ``optims``.
+Functions defined as classes representing models can also easily use optimizers as defined in :ref:`optims`.

 Below shows how to convert a class-defined function into one subclassing ``Module``.